-The Denver Post recently did a five part series, “Drilling Through Danger,” about the dangers oil and gas workers face in Colorado, a more in-depth account of Colorado’s oil and gas industry than previous pieces they have done, and which I wrote about last July.
+The Denver Post recently did a five part series, “Drilling Through Danger,” about the dangers oil and gas workers face in Colorado, a more in-depth account of Colorado’s oil and gas industry than previous pieces they have done.
 First off, The Denver Post notes that in a 12 year span, an oil and gas worker died once every three months on average in the state.
 When you see a number like that, it makes you wonder, are we in Colorado more concerned with the industry or the workers?

 The piece goes on to state that the Occupational Safety and Health Administration (OSHA) rarely heavily fines oil and gas companies for poor working conditions that lead to injury and death.
 In fact, according to The Denver Post, only once in the past 15 years has an oil and gas company paid a fine of more than $50,000 for a workplace safety inspection in Colorado.
 In basically that same time period, these companies have negotiated away more than $1 million in fines for safety violations, according to The Post analysis.